Effective and last updated: February 17, 2023

 You may only make a verifiable consumer request for access or data portability twice within a 12-month period.
 Your request must provide information sufficient to permit us to reasonably verify you are the person about whom we collected California Personal Information, or an authorized agent of that person.
 In order to verify your request, we may require you to provide information such as your name, email address, phone number, order number, or other information we require to verify your identity.
 Your request also must include sufficient detail for us to properly understand, evaluate, and respond to it.
 We cannot respond to your request or provide you with California Personal Information if we cannot verify your identity or authority to make the request and confirm the California Personal Information relates to you.

 Making a verifiable consumer request does not require you to create an account with us.
 However, if you have a password-protected account with us we consider requests made through that account sufficiently verified when the request relates to California Personal Information associated with that specific account.
-Any disclosures we provide will only cover the 12-month period preceding our receipt of the verifiable request.
 If we cannot fulfill, or are permitted to decline, your request then we will alert you or your authorized agent.
 For data portability requests, we will select a format to provide your California Personal Information that is readily usable.

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision, and we reserve the right to either refuse to act on your request or charge you a reasonable fee to complete your request if it is excessive, repetitive, or manifestly unfounded.